elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 ## Installation methods of elastic-agent

-This document suggests **3 alternative configuration methods** to deploy elastic-agent in big scale Kubernetes clusters with KSM in sharding configuration:
+This document suggests **the 4 alternative configuration methods** to deploy elastic-agent in big scale Kubernetes clusters with KSM in sharding configuration:

+1. Elastic Agent as side-container with KSM Shard pods.
+The Elastic Agent will part of Statefulset with `hostNetwork:false`
-1. With `hostNetwork:false` for non-leader deployments of KSM shards
+2. With `hostNetwork:false` for non-leader Elastic Agent deployments that will collect from KSM Shards
-2. With `podAntiAffinity` to isolate the daemonset pods from rest of deployments
+3. With `podAntiAffinity` to isolate the Elastic Agent daemonset pods from rest of Elastic Agent deployments
-3. With `taint/tolerations` to isolate the daemonset pods from rest of deployments
+4. With `taint/tolerations` to isolate the Elastic Agent daemonset pods from rest of Elastic Agent deployments

 Each configuration includes specific pros and cons and users may choose what best matches their needs.